Lasloruhberg/fitsbolt/README.md

 - **Explicit mapping**: A numpy array of shape `(n_output_channels, len(fits_extension))`
   - Each row represents an output channel
   - Each column represents a weight for the corresponding FITS extension
-  - Weights are normalized to sum to 1 for each output channel
+  - Weights are normalised to sum to 1 for each output channel

 **Example**: If you have 3 FITS extensions and want a custom RGB mapping:
 ```python